cvjena/face-projection/README.md

 We try to keep the dependencies to a minimum so you can use them in your projects without worrying about compatibility issues.
 However, we do not guarantee perfect anatomical correctness of the results but try to keep the distortion to a minimum.

+All people shown here in the repository examples were generated with `StableDiffusion` (Prompt: `A professional portrait photo of a person directly looking <emotion> at the camera, white background, photoshop, Instagram`)

 ## Installation

 The tool is available on [PyPI](https://pypi.org/project/face-projection/).